 My first day was spent “playing Post Office”, a game Tina invented as a fun way for her to get you to do something totally boring.
 After several hours of sticking multiple labels on thousands of magazines, it’s a true testament to how much I needed a job that I actually came back the next day!

 Last thought before you get to work in the morning?

-“I hope there are no cops at Barnes Corner; I can’t afford another ticket.”
+“I hope there aren’t cops at Barnes Corner.”

 Best day ever at work?

 Seeing my name in print for the very first time.

 Easily the best part about working for The Bermudian is getting to write for a magazine with so much history.
 I love getting to share treasures from our archives with readers through articles and blogs!